-Bourgeois's assistant, Jerry Gorovoy, remembers a circumflex accent was mistakenly printed on the "A" on the cover and spine of the unique 2002 version, and on the trials for the cover.
-He is not sure how Bourgeois missed the error.
-When the cover for the editioned version was made in 2004, it was decided that the title looked best printed with all capital letters, with no accent, and with no italics.
+Bourgeois's assistant, Jerry Gorovoy, remembers that a circumflex accent was mistakenly printed on the "A" on the cover and on the spine of the unique 2002 version of the book, and he is not sure how Bourgeois missed the error.
+When the cover for this editioned version was made in 2004, it was decided that the title looked best printed with all capital letters, with no accent, and with no italics.

 Wye, Deborah.
 "Louise Bourgeois (American, born France 1911)."
 In Cornelia Butler and Alexandra Schwartz, eds., "Modern Women: Women Artists at The Museum of Modern Art."
 New York: The Museum of Modern Art, 2010, 274-277.

 This article describes Bourgeois's relationship to fabric as a material for artworks, and the making of "Ode à l'Oubli."

 MoMA Credit Line:

 This Work in Other Collections: